-The seller is also likely to want to negotiate and obtain the best deal for themselves, but there are ways in which you can strengthen your negotiations.
+The seller is also likely to want to negotiate and obtain the best deal for themselves, but there are ways in which you can strengthen your negotiation position as a buyer.

-One of the strongest tools you have at your disposal when it comes to negotiating the best price when buying property is knowledge.
+One of the strongest tools you have at your disposal when it comes to negotiating the best price is market knowledge and data.
 You need to make an informed offer, and this means you need to review the market and ensure that you are offering a suitable bid for the property.

-- If you bid below the expected value, your offer may be dismissed quickly
+- If you bid below the expected value, your offer will be dismissed quickly

 - If you bid more than the expected value, your offer may be accepted quickly but you will pay over the odds

-- If you bid at the expected level, you will remain in the running, but the seller may not be in any great rush to sell to you
+- If you bid at the expected level, you will remain in the running, but the seller may not be in any great rush to accept your offer.

 When it comes to researching the market, don’t just find out average property prices and values and stop there.
 You need to know what the average type of property is like in a local area. i.e specification, age, general condition.
-Once you know what the average property is like and how the average price has been comprised, you can make an informed judgement on how the property you are interested in compares to the average property.
+Once you know what the average property is like and why the average price has been comprised, you can make an informed judgement on how the property you are interested in compares to the average property.
 Does it deserve a premium for instance because its been renovated or extended.

 Before you make an offer for a home, make sure that you are in a position to do so.
 Some interested parties will make an offer more out of hope than expectation.
 Therefore, arrange for pre-approval on a mortgage and make sure that your finances are robust enough to allow you to make the best possible offer.

-When you are confident that your finances are stable, you enter negotiations with greater confidence.
-A position of confidence will appeal to property owners, which can only be of benefit if you are looking to negotiate the best price.
+When you are confident that your finances are stable, you enter negotiations with greater confidence and more leverage.
+A position of confidence will appeal to property owners, which can only be of benefit to you, if you’re looking to negotiate the best price.